i4Trust/tutorials/OpenShift-Sandbox-Deployment/doc/testcert.md

-# Creating and Manipulating Digital Certificates
+# Creating and Manipulating test Digital Certificates for i4Trust

 You create can i4Trust test digital certificates in the following resource: `https://ca7.isharetest.net:8442/ejbca/ra/index.xhtml`